-Quidditch comes to life!
+Quidditch Comes to Life!

 Well, maybe not quite yet.
-I may have over exaggerated a little, but the possibility is certainly in the near future.
+We may have over exaggerated a little, but the possibility is certainly in the near future.
 Japanese inventor Jun Rekimoto has brought the Harry Potter world one step closer to reality with his recent invention of the HoverBall.

-Below is a diagram that was included in a couple of the articles giving a general idea of how the HoverBall works.
+Below is a diagram that was included in a couple of articles giving a general idea of how the HoverBall works.

 Now, taking all this into consideration, we think it is quite plausible that flying broomsticks aren’t far behind.
 If they can make a ball hover, they can make a broomstick hover, and the Muggle Quidditch games will be closer to the wizard ones in no time at all!
 No more throwing the balls.
 No more running on broomsticks.
 Although we have to say, our favorite part of watching a quidditch match is watching the Seeker chase the Snitch runner around the field.